MGSousa/rs-prioritize/README.md

 ```

 ## TODO
- - [ ] Save to registry selected app to be the first showing
+ - [X] Save to registry selected app to be the first showing
- - [ ] Possiblity to configure custom commands
+ - [ ] Configure custom keyboard inputs to be passed by